Blue = Elaine Lewis

 Daniel had a terrible septic infection once… and I’m afraid to say that if we had gone to the hospital he might not be alive today.

-EL: Shana had a bad infection also.
+EL: Wow!
+It reminds me that Shana had a septic infection too.

 MC: Did you try Crotalus horridus?